int32bit/cinder-quota-sync/README.md

 ## What is it?

-This project is inspired on project [nova-quota-sync](https://github.com/cernops/nova-quota-sync).
+This project is inspired by project [nova-quota-sync](https://github.com/cernops/nova-quota-sync).

 It's a small script that compares cinder quota usage information with the actual usage per resource (tenant).